Hal0g3n/Writeups/docs/Elijah's Sequential CTF.md

 # Elijah's Sequential CTF
 by [Hal0g3n](https://github.com/Hal0g3n)
 > I created a fairly easy competitive programming problem to test your algorithm coding skills.
-Please only use python3, c and cpp. \
+Please only use python3, c and cpp. <br>
-> The remote judge compiles cpp code using g++ -DONLINE_JUDGE -fno-tree-ch -O2 -Wall -std=c++14, c code using gcc -DONLINE_JUDGE -fno-tree-ch -O2 -Wall -std=c99 and runs python3 code using python3.7.8. \
+> The remote judge compiles cpp code using g++ -DONLINE_JUDGE -fno-tree-ch -O2 -Wall -std=c++14, c code using gcc -DONLINE_JUDGE -fno-tree-ch -O2 -Wall -std=c99 and runs python3 code using python 3.7.8. <br>
 > Good luck and remember to flush your outputs!
 The rest of the information is in the pdf :)
 >
 ## Solution